HongjianLi/iview/README.md

 iview
 =====

-iview is an interactive visualizer of protein-ligand complex.
-It is written in HTML5 and Javascript.
+iview is an interactive HTML5 visualizer of protein-ligand complex.

 License
 -------

-* Code licensed under [GPLv3].
+[GPLv3]

-Contact Author
+Author
 --------------

 [Jacky Lee]